MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

 **Windows elevation settings policy**

-When a device receives two separate elevation settings policies with conflicting values, the EPM client will revert to the default client behavior until the conflict is resolved.
+When a device receives two separate elevation settings policies with conflicting values, the EPM client reverts to the default client behavior until the conflict is resolved.

-> [!Note]
+> [!NOTE]
 > If the *Enable Endpoint Privilege Management* is in conflict the default behavior of the client is to *Enable* EPM.
 This means the client components will continue to function until an explicit value is delivered to the device.

 **Windows elevation rules policy**